ascv/HyperLogLog/README.md

 8 bits, what is the probability of a number having rank 5?
-If we interpret the sequence of bits as a sequence of coin flips where 0 is a tails, 1 is a heads and k is the rank (the number of independent flips required to observe a heads) then the rank is geometrically distributed according to:
+If we interpret the sequence of bits as a sequence of coin flips where 0 is a tails, 1 is a heads and k is the rank (the number of independent flips required to observe a heads) then there are k-1 tails with probability p and 1 heads with probability 1-p so the rank is geometrically distributed according to:

     P(X=k) = p^(k-1) * (1 - p)

-Since each bit has equal probability p=1/2 so:
+Each bit has equal probability of being a 1 or zero due to the properties of our hash function so p=1/2:

     P(X=k) = (1/2)^(k-1) * (1/2)

     P(X=k) = 1/2^k

 Then for the case of rank 5:

     P(X=5) = 1/2^5

-Out of all of the possible numbers on 8 bits, how many might we expect to have rank 5?
 Note P(X=5) is equivalent to:

     P(X=5) = (# of rank 5 numbers) / (# of possible numbers on 8 bits)

-Then the number of elements of rank 5 is:
+It follows that:

     1/2^5 = (# of rank 5 numbers) / (2^8)